cbrew/stolcke-pcfg/docs/architecture.md

 ## Constraints and Assumptions

-- No epsilon or unit productions (planned extension); left recursion allowed.
+- Epsilon and unit productions are supported; left recursion allowed.
 - Probabilities are in log-space; `LOG_ZERO` sentinel avoids `-inf` arithmetic.
 - Terminals are symbols that never appear on any LHS.

 ## Complexity

 - Worst-case cubic in input length for general CFGs (Earley), with grammar-dependent constants.
 Alpha/gamma bookkeeping adds overhead but remains linear in number of state updates.